fergald/explainer-bfcache-ccns/api.md

 in cookies or storage
 should cause the site's inactive documents to be invalidated.

-When authentication state changes, a site using cookies for authentication will see a change in cookies.
+When authorization state changes, a site using cookies for authorization will see a change in cookies.
-A site using the `Authentication` header should see a change in stored token(s).
+A site using the `Authorization` header should see a change in stored token(s).

 Invalidating when cookies or storage changes strikes a balance between impact and ergonomics for site developers.
 Declaring a set of relevant cookies or storage keys is low overhead.
-It ensures that stale documents are not presented to the user after authentication state changes.
+It ensures that stale documents are not presented to the user after authorization state changes.

 Invalidating when cookies change causes a relatively low rate of invalidation.